brandmaker/devportal-website/src/content/guides/mbi.md

 - Architecture overview in chapter 3

-- Administration of consumer registrations in the BrandMaker system in chapter 4
+- Administration of consumer registrations in the Uptempo system in chapter 4

 - Requirements for the consumer API in chapter 2